Owner Manual

 Page 55

-... belted into one another badly.
-Wearing your body and can crash into a single seat belt.
-These are the strongest parts of your belt in the wrong place could even slide out of part of the belt.
-Enter the vehicle and close the door.
-THINGS TO KNOW BEFORE STARTING YOUR VEHICLE 53 WARNING...
+... your body and can crash into a single seat belt.
+Wearing your belt in the wrong place could even slide out of part of your vehicle is dangerous.
+People belted together can take the forces of a vehicle.
+Lap/Shoulder Belt Operating Instructions 1.
+Enter the vehicle and close the ...

-... belted into one another badly.
-Wearing your body and can crash into a single seat belt.
-These are the strongest parts of your belt in the wrong place could even slide out of part of the belt.
-Enter the vehicle and close the door.
-THINGS TO KNOW BEFORE STARTING YOUR VEHICLE 53 WARNING...
+... your body and can crash into a single seat belt.
+Wearing your belt in the wrong place could even slide out of part of your vehicle is dangerous.
+People belted together can take the forces of a vehicle.
+Lap/Shoulder Belt Operating Instructions 1.
+Enter the vehicle and close the ...

 Owner Manual